mitjafelicijan/mitjafelicijan.com/content/notes/2025-04-08-embedding-game-assets-within-your-binary.md

 get quite big and if that is the problem, you could always compile this into a `so` library and include that.
 This way you could create data packs for audio, graphics, etc. and ship that alongside your game binary.

+Run `make -B game` and run the game.

 ![Basic window](/assets/notes/embedding-assets.png)